ConorOGorman/Valcon-Studios/README.md

 Notes:
 - Validation screenshots are taken after the preloader completes and a short settle delay.
-- Build validation uses `?assets=remote` to match the live layout with real media.
+- Build validation uses remote media to match the live layout (default; can also force via `?assets=remote`).
 - Source capture auto-accepts the cookie banner by setting `localStorage.cookie-consent-preferences` before navigation, so screenshots match the uncluttered layout.